cimentadaj/ml_socsci/05_unsupervised.md

 ## 6 -1.132036976 -1.8534154 -0.68913950  0.914561923  0.065907346  0.087208533
 ```

 Let's explain what just happened.
 Our dataset `pisa_selected` contains the six variables of interest.
 We passed that to `prcomp` which calculated the principal components.
-With this model object, we used this model object to `predict` the actual columns using our initial $P$ variables in `pisa_selected`.
-The result of all of this is a dataframe with sex new columns.
+With this model object, we extracted the dataframe with the new principal components.
+The result of all of this is a dataframe with six new columns.
 These six new columns are **not** the initial six variables from `pisa_selected`.
 Instead, they are variables that summarize the relationship of these six variables.

 You might ask yourself, how come six variables **summarize** six variables?
+That doesn't make much sense.
+The whole idea is that fewer variables can summarize the original six.
 Let's look at how much variance of the original $P$ variables these 'index' variables explain:

 ```r